Historical fiction – French Canadian drama

 Hanged, burned, cast to the wind

-When Marie-Josèphe was certain things could not get worse, Madame changed her name to Angélique.
-Her strongest desire was to gain her freedom and return to her beloved Madeira but the crime against runaway slaves was severe, “The runaway slave…shall have his ears cut off, and shall be branded with the fleur de lis on the shoulder….
+She longed to return to Maderia, her homeland, but the crime against runaway slaves was severe, “The runaway slave…shall have his ears cut off, and shall be branded with the fleur de lis on the shoulder….
 On the third offence, he shall suffer death.”